Alovold/health-tracker/README.md

 [Github page for Health-Tracker](https://github.com/Alovold/health-tracker)

 ## Questions?
-My gitHub user name is ALovolf, and you may email me at austin@lovolds.com for Questions.
+My gitHub user name is ALovold, and you may email me at austin@lovolds.com for Questions.
 You may contribute to this project by please emailing me with feedback!.

 ## License